Islam in Bangladesh: Early explorers

 One of the earliest mosques in South Asia is under excavation in northern Bangladesh, indicating the presence of Muslims in the area around the lifetime of Muhammad.
 By the 9th century, Muslim merchants had increased trade with Bengali seaports, introducing Islam to the region.
 Coins from the Abbasid era have been discovered across Bengal, further evidencing this connection.
 Additional evidence of these early Arab traders includes inscriptions found near the Meghna River close to Sandwip on the Bay of Bengal.
-Arab writers of the time also mentioned the kingdoms of Samrup and Rumi, the latter being identified with the empire of Dharmapal of the Pala Empire.
+Arab writers of the time also mentioned the kingdoms of Samrup and Rumi, the latter being identified with the empire of Dharmapala of the Pala Empire.

 In the 10th century, Samatata, located in southeastern Bengal, was home to a diverse population with various religious backgrounds.
 During this period, the Arab geographer Al-Masudi visited the region and documented a thriving Muslim community in his work The Meadows of Gold.
 Islam first appeared in Bengal during Pala dynasty's rule, as a result of increased trade between Bengal and the Arab Abbasid Caliphate, facilitating the presence of Arab traders along the coast of Bengal which includes Port of Chittagong.

 In addition to trade, Islam was also being introduced to the people of Bengal through the migration of Sufi missionaries prior to conquests.
 The earliest known Sufi missionaries were Syed Shah Surkhul Antia and his students, most notably Shah Sultan Rumi, in the 11th century.
 Rumi settled in present-day Netrokona, Mymensingh where he influenced the local ruler and population to embrace Islam.